xmatters/xm-labs-LogicMonitor-Integration/README.md

 17. Copy and Past the following JSON raw body.
 	- You can add additional LogicMonitor parameters if you would like.
 [How to add custom device parameters to LogicMonitor](https://www.logicmonitor.com/support/devices/adding-managing-devices/device-properties)

 	__xMattersGroup__ is a LogicMonitor Custom Device Parameter you must add to each device that will be configured to create xMatters alerts.
 This defines the Recipient Group to target in xMatters.
+[Add Custom Device Parameters](#add-custom-device-property)

   ```js
 	{